 Spatial audio was announced for these devices as part of Apple showing off the head-tracking ability and similar features.
 The big June 2021 announcement was about bringing spatial audio to Apple Music and group FaceTime calls.

-No, although Apple is also bringing lossless audio to its entire Apple Music catalog, with more on the way throughout 2021.
+No, although Apple is also bringing lossless audio to its entire Apple Music catalog.
 Lossless audio gives you more detail, all the way up to 24-bit/192kHz, but unlike Dolby Atmos via spatial audio, you’ll need specific gear to take advantage of it.
 Here’s our full Apple Music lossless audio explainer.